xepyon/uslikenorsk/README.md

 Well, First of all I am a foreigner in Norway.
 And in all my jobs but the last one I had always used UNIX and Windows laptops with Norwegian layout.
 So when I was told that I was going to be given a Macbook I thought to myself "Well, same same...
 How difficult can it be to get use?", but it did not take long to realize how naive I was!.

+### Disclaimer

+I have only tested this in macOS Sonoma.

 ## Layouts

 Quick clarification: **alt** equals **option** key.